What to Expect from the Swordsfall RPG

 To do that I wanted to pair it with a system that allows the players to act out their actions on Tikor.
 Not just pair a popular system with it just because.
-The tenants of design behind Genesys are closer to what I envision.
+The tenants of the design behind Genesys are closer to what I envision for the Swordsfall RPG.
 However, don’t run out and buy the core Genesys book just yet (or do it actually cause it’s a good book and fun system), because it’s not USING it.
 It’s just based on it.

 I’m using the design philosophy is as my base inspiration and then modifying the shit out of it.
 The whole point is to make the players feel like they are playing out their character and story rather than just rolling dice and building stats.